vincenzosantopietro/Machine-Learning-Stanford-Assignments/README.md

-# Machine Learning Stanford Assignment
+# Machine Learning Stanford Assignments

 In this repository I'll add my solutions to the assignments of the 'Machine Learning Stanford' course on Coursera.
 Assignments available at the moment:
   - Week 2